kddubey/cappr/docs/source/future_research.rst

 training.
 When solving a classification task, it's tempting to lean on instruction-style prompts in combination with text generation.
 This combination works incredibly well for multi-GPU, proprietary models.
 But what about open source ones?
-Perhaps there are untapped, smaller, or undertrained models which are not good at generating text from instructions, but are good at estimating probabilities.
+Perhaps there are untapped, smaller, or undertrained models which are not good at generating a choice, but are good at estimating probabilities.

 A handful of experiments suggest that CAPPr squeezes more out of smaller LLMs.
 In the `OpenAI COPA demo